The Names of the 12 Disciples

 Judas (The Greater)

 Another of the lesser-known and less-understood apostles, Judas the greater (also called Jude, and often identified with Thaddeus), is referenced only briefly in the Bible.
-We know that he attended Christ’s Last Supper, and that he asked the Savior why he would not openly reveal himself to the entire world.
+We know that he attended Jesus' Last Supper, and that he asked Jesus why He would not openly reveal himself to the entire world.

 Simon (The Zealot)